All Episodes

 But let's step through it real quick.

-Calculus is basically grammar, all right.
+Calculus is basically grammar.

 Grammar at a slightly different level.